Gemcitabine and cisplatin chemotherapy

 Your nurse will ask you to drink plenty of fluids.
 Tell them if there are any changes in how much urine you are producing.

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Chemotherapy may affect your skin.
+Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
 Gemcitabine can cause a rash, which may be itchy.
 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and should improve when treatment finishes.